oracle-livelabs/database/23aifree/json-migrating/json-migrating.md

 - Insert the data from the external table to the JSON collection table
 - Validate the newly created collection table

 ### Prerequisites

-- Oracle Database 23.5 with direct OS access as oracle user
 - MongoDB Compass installed on your machine
 - All previous labs successfully completed

 ## Task 1: Clean up the environment: